 I’ve been thinking a lot about this ever since we sat and talked with Paul Budnitz for a Makin’ Friends with Ryan Miller episode.
 He talked about stories, and how they are the things we create for ourselves to make sense of our world and while that’s great, at the end of the day, if we put too much stake in these stories and they don’t work out, we’re fucked.
 It’s a solid point and I’m so curious to know if other people see it that way.

 I know that I rely on and spend a lot of time on crafting my identity – who I am, what makes me tick.
 It helps me align my focus, my time, my path.
 But I’ve always been ok pivoting when necessary.
 I’ve pivoted a bunch.
-And while I’m comfortable with it, pivoting is not always a peaceful thing.
-Because often, when I pivot, I make a decision that I’m not __ anymore.
-I need a reason to not be in touch with that old self – in the same way we need a reason to not be in touch with an ex-boyfriend.
-We created identities around those things, around those people, and when they are gone, that iteration of ourself needs to be gone too in order to move on.
+And while I’m comfortable with the idea, pivoting is not always a peaceful thing.
+Because often, when I pivot, I’m making a decision that I’m not __ anymore.
+I’ve got to ditch that old self and sometimes it hurts the way it hurts to cut ties with an ex-boyfriend.
+We created identities around those things, around those people, and when they are gone, that iteration of ourself needs to cease in order to move on.

-And I get why Paul is not a fan of stories, why he prefers un-attachment to attachment.
-And while I’ve dabbled in that philosophy during my martial artist years, I’ve also come to the conclusion that a life worth living is one where we put our entire heart into everything we do.
+I get why Paul is not a fan of stories, why he prefers un-attachment to attachment.
+It’s a philosophy I flirted with for many years during my martial arts training.
+But I’ve come to the conclusion that a life worth living is one where we put our entire heart into what we do.
 Where we commit to the story for the time being.
-And we love and lose, and pivot and pivot again.
+And we accept that we might love and lose…and have to pivot and pivot again.

 I find reflections to be so powerful.

 The ability to see something twice, to double its presence, its impact.